IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/README.md

 ## Folder Structure

-Each of the use cases is located in a separate folder in the `packages` directory as a separate sub project.
+Each of the use cases is located in a separate folder in `packages/wp-content/plugins/*` / `packages/wp-content/themes/*` directory as a separate sub project.
 This Monorepo structure allows us to work on multiple use cases in parallel.

 Each sub project contains a `README.md` file with further instructions.